Cris329983/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/f4c01273-f476-488e-a09c-6c953ffddf80" />

-This screenshot shows the final stage of an incident management process, where I communicated the resolution of a high-priority issue to the affected user.
+This is the final stage of an incident management process, where I communicated the resolution of a high-priority issue to the affected user.
 After identifying a recent update as the root cause of the online banking outage, I initiated a rollback to restore functionality.
 </p>